“So, When Are You Going to Have Kids?”

 How can we respond to this often well-meaning but very personal question?
 How can we use this season of our lives to love others, glorify God, and not grow bitter?
 Is it possible to be content even when you are in a season that seems unusually long?

 I believe this season is a gift!
 Even if it’s one you didn’t ask for.
-Here are some ways to joyfully steward a season of marriage without children, whether for a few years or forever:
+Here are some ways to joyfully steward a season of marriage without kids, whether for a few years or forever:

-Embrace friendship with couples who have children.
+Embrace friendship with couples who have kids.

 In this transition, we embraced the change as an opportunity to love and serve those friends.
 We chose to become their village.
 Instead of being frustrated by our different life stages, we decided to show up with energy and a willingness to help after they experienced sleepless nights.

-Don’t avoid couples with children because you think you have nothing in common.
+Don’t avoid couples with kids because you think you have nothing in common.
 Sometimes you may have conversations where you don’t feel you have much to contribute, but you can be a good listener.
 Encourage your friends when you see them becoming overwhelmed.
 Ask intentional questions that you can store up for later in life.
 Just be a good friend, even if it looks different than before.

 Store up wisdom in your basket.